microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS trainer guide - Securing Azure IoT solutions.md

 **Wait for responses**.
 If you ask a question such as, "What's your experience with (fill in the blank)?" then wait.
 Do not be afraid of a little silence.
 If you leap into the silence, your participants will feel you are not serious about involving them and will become passive.
 Give participants a chance to think, and if no one answers, patiently ask again.
 You will usually get a response.

 # Securing Azure IoT solutions whiteboard design session student guide

 ## Abstract and learning objectives

-In this whiteboard design session, you will look at the process for designing an oil and gas manufacturing IoT solution that is secured end-to-end following best practices.
+In this whiteboard design session, you will look at the process for designing an oil and gas manufacturing IoT solution that is secured following best practices.

 You will learn how to monitor and manage the security of all components in the solution You will also provide Contoso guidance on defining life cycles for particular components so that they have a plan that begins with initial deployment, to expected maintenance, to planned end-of-life and ultimately through decommissioning of the device so that they can understand how Azure supports this.
 Additionally, you will perform some threat modeling to help Contoso think about how they might handle STRIDE threats (spoofing of user identity, tampering, repudiation, information disclosure, denial of service, elevation of privilege).